Free Startup Tool

 What Is Equity Vesting and How Does It Work?

 Equity vesting is a cornerstone of startup compensation, governing how employees and founders earn ownership in a company over time.
-According to Carta, over 2 million startup employees hold equity grants subject to vesting schedules.
+According to the National Center for Employee Ownership, roughly 11.8 million U.S. employees participate in equity compensation plans of some kind.
 Understanding your vesting schedule is essential for making informed decisions about career moves, financial planning, and negotiating compensation packages.

 The standard vesting structure in Silicon Valley and most startup ecosystems is the 4-year schedule with a 1-year cliff, a framework popularized by Y Combinator.
 Under this arrangement, no equity vests during the first year (the cliff period).
 At the 1-year mark, 25% of the total grant vests immediately, and the remaining 75% vests monthly or quarterly over the following 36 months.
 This structure protects companies from employees who leave early while ensuring committed team members build meaningful ownership.

-The cliff serves multiple purposes: it creates a trial period where both the company and employee can evaluate fit before significant equity transfers, it protects the cap table impact from fragmentation by short-tenure employees, and it incentivizes employees to commit to at least a year of service.
-According to the National Center for Employee Ownership (NCEO), approximately 9 million Americans hold stock options, with the vast majority subject to some form of vesting requirement.
+The cliff serves multiple purposes: it creates a trial period where both the company and employee can evaluate fit before significant equity transfers, it protects the cap table from fragmentation by short-tenure employees, and it incentivizes employees to commit to at least a year of service.
+According to Carta's equity research, the vast majority of venture-backed startups implement founder vesting, and the 4-year with 1-year cliff structure is the market standard for both founders and early employees.

 For founders and early employees, understanding vesting is crucial when evaluating equity splits, negotiating with investors, or planning for potential dilution events.
-The value of your equity depends not just on the number of shares but on when they vest and what the company might be worth at each milestone.
+The value of your equity depends not just on the number of shares but on when they vest, how much runway the company has before the next round, and what the company might be worth at each milestone.

 How Do You Calculate a Vesting Schedule?